la2050/archive/_projects/2016/nami-home-front-is-people-impacted-by-mental-illness-helping-veterans-and-their-families.md

   ["Access to healthy food","Housing affordability","Healthcare
   access","Self-sufficiency","Residents receiving coordinated healthcare services","Homelessness","Mental illness"]
+project_proposal_impact:
+  - Access to healthy food
+  - Housing affordability
+  - Healthcare access
+  - Self-sufficiency
+  - Residents receiving coordinated healthcare services
+  - Homelessness
+  - Mental illness
+project_proposal_description: >-
+  Based on the nationally recognized NAMI Family-to-Family program, NAMI Homefront is designed to address the unique needs of family, caregivers and friends of those who have served or are currently serving our country.
+The program is taught by trained family members of service members/veterans living with mental health conditions.
+The program will also recruit, train, & place trained individuals in their communities to further expand outreach and education efforts.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   Nearly 1 in 4 active duty members showed signs of a mental health condition, according to a 2014 study in JAMA Psychiatry.
 For many PTSD, physical trauma,